iifl-logo

 The emergence of new-age empowering technologies like artificial intelligence, internet of things and machine learning will disrupt the conventional workings of the countrys logistics sector.
 The impact of these technologies is anticipated to enhance productivity across the supply chain spectrum and streamline operational processes thus resulting in boosting efficiencies of supply networks, reduce wastages and lead to supply chain optimization.

 The above growth will have a positive cascading impact on the growth of storage infrastructure opportunities in India.
 The Company is in the process of developing capabilities to customize the set up for existing and potential customers to derive mutual benefits.
-Several initiatives like online monitoring, digital stock management etc are the systems being implemented already.
+Several initiatives like online monitoring, digital stock management etc., are the systems being implemented already.

 BUSINESS STRATEGY; OPPORTUNITIES AND THREATS

-(a) Liquid Storage Business Vertical : Your company has storage infrastructural facilities at strategic locations across the country.
-Your Company is exploring a number of options to leverage the strengths of the company viz. being the major player in the bulk liquid storage industry, having experienced and well-trained manpower and a strong track record in terms of strategic alliance with third parties.
-Your company focuses on further expanding and optimizing its network of storage terminals, providing specialist logistic concepts and entering into strategic alliances that provide related logistic services.
-This year company has expanded its liquid storage capacity and the revenue from the expanded capacity is expected to be added up in coming years. (b) Warehouse Storage Business :This vertical of the company is performing consistently and has achieved around 20%+ EBDTA growth CAGR for past few years.
-Company in the middle of complete Business Transformation and in last 12-14 quarters it has established itself as one of the leading warehouse and service provider in M.P.
-Further, your company is poised to generate even higher annual profitability in the financial year 2024-25.
-Construction of three new warehouses was completed in last year and the revenue also started from those warehouses.
-The revenue impact of the same will be seen in H1 of financial year 24-25.
-The company has not only enlarged the product portfolio to include storage of various non-agri products but also has successfully started construction of customized warehouse for the prospective customers.
-This will enable the company to utilize the facilities efficiently, unlock the potential value, from time to time, due to better economies of scale and visibility in the growing space with better connect with the existing and potential consumer base.
+(b) Warehouse Storage Business :This vertical of the Company is performing consistently and has achieved more than 20% CAGR in EBDTA for past few years.
+Company has transformed its warehouse business with more than 70% EBDTA being contributed by Fixed/Non-Agri clients.
+This business transformation, achieved in the past 12-14 quarters has established your Company as one of the leading warehouse and service provider in M.P.
+Further, your Company is poised to generate even higher annual profitability in the financial year 2025-26.
+Construction of additional capacities in certain warehouses was completed in the year under review and the revenue has been generated from their operations.
+The Company has not only enlarged the product portfolio to include storage of various non-agriproducts but also has successfully started construction of customized warehouse for the prospective customers.
+This will enable the Company to utilize the facilities efficiently, unlock the potential value, from time to time, due to better economies of scale and visibility in the growing space with better connect with the existing and potential consumer base.
 Company is gearing up to counter the prevailing challenges and convert these to opportunities, which has resulted into diversified portfolio of customer and visible growth in revenue.
+This will entail investments, strengthening of the existing systems, strategic partnerships/alliances etc. to cater to growing supply chain dynamics.
+The competition in this industry is, however, increasing due to many factors including technological factors, capacity orientation, efficiency in costs, dynamic changes in the needs of user industry apart from seasonality.
+Your Company is aware of the changing nature of the storage industry and reviewing action plans to be constantly relevant to the user industry and facilitate value addition.

 (c) Renewable Energy: Your Company has 10.8 MW wind power project which has been in operations for around 14 years and the project is Debt free.
 Also a 14.7 MW wind project in successful operation in its 100% subsidiary.
 In this project also the debt is reduced to less then 40% of initial sanction and the generation and revenue is at par with the expectations with clear visibility of next 17 years.
 Both the projects are running successfully.
 With seasoned and experienced team and good network, your company is now exploring opportunity to enter into Solar power as well.